Nathan Peterman: 2017 season

-2018
+2018 season

 In the 2018 offseason, the Bills traded Taylor to the Cleveland Browns.
 Peterman competed with rookie first-round draft pick Josh Allen and free-agent signing A. J. McCarron for the starting quarterback position.
 On September 3, 2018, the Bills named Peterman their opening day starter over Allen after trading McCarron to the Oakland Raiders.

-Starting in Week 1 against the Baltimore Ravens, Peterman completed 5-18 passes, for 24 yards, throwing two interceptions and not leading the team to a first down until the third quarter.
+Starting in Week 1 against the Baltimore Ravens, Peterman completed 5–18 passes, for 24 yards, throwing two interceptions and not leading the team to a first down until the third quarter.
 He was benched in favor of Josh Allen after posting a 0.0 passer rating as the Bills lost 47–3.

-On September 12, 2018, the Bills named Allen the starter for Week 2 against the Los Angeles Chargers, relegating Peterman to the bench.
+On September 12, 2018, the Bills named Allen the starter for Week 2 against the Chargers, relegating Peterman to the bench.
 Four weeks later, the Bills signed Derek Anderson to serve as Allen's backup.

-After Allen was injured against the Houston Texans and with Anderson inactive, Peterman entered the game and threw a touchdown to Zay Jones to put Buffalo in the lead.
+In week 6, after Allen was injured against the Houston Texans and with Anderson inactive, Peterman entered the game and threw a touchdown to Zay Jones to put Buffalo in the lead.
 However, after the Texans tied the game at 13 late in the fourth quarter, Peterman threw two interceptions that cost the Bills the game, including a pick-six to cornerback Johnathan Joseph that proved to be Houston's winning score.
-On October 17, 2018, Bills head coach Sean McDermott confirmed that Anderson would start Week 7 against the Indianapolis Colts with Allen ruled out.
-However, after Anderson was hurt on Monday Night Football against the New England Patriots, Peterman played against the Chicago Bears on November 4.
+On October 17, 2018, Bills head coach Sean McDermott confirmed that Anderson would start Week 7 against the Colts with Allen ruled out.
+However, after Anderson was hurt on Monday Night Football against the New England Patriots, Peterman played against the Bears on November 4.
 In what would become Peterman's final start as a Bill, he rushed for a touchdown, snapping the team's streak of 11 straight quarters and 39 straight possessions without a touchdown, and threw for a career-high 188 yards, but also tossed three interceptions, including a pick six, as the Bills lost to the Bears by a score of 41–9.
+By then, Peterman had become the butt of jokes among NFL fans for his play, which USA Today called "historically bad".

 Peterman was benched in favor of another mid–season signing, Matt Barkley, for the Week 10 matchup against the New York Jets.
 Barkley led the Bills to a 41–10 win over the Jets.
 With the Bills entering their bye week and Allen expected to be ready to play by the time of their next game, the Bills released Peterman on the evening of November 12.
 He finished his Buffalo career with four total touchdowns (three passing, one rushing), 12 interceptions and a passer rating of 32.5.

-Oakland / Las Vegas Raiders
+Oakland / Las Vegas Raiders (first stint)

 After workouts with the Detroit Lions and Denver Broncos, Peterman was signed by the Oakland Raiders as part of their practice squad on December 19, 2018, as head coach Jon Gruden had previously raved about Peterman's play in college.
 Peterman signed a reserve/future contract with the Raiders on January 1, 2019.